francescotss/AIGCDetection-CI-CD/README.md

 1. `.cloud` Azure Machine Learning IaC files for provisioning resources to train and deploy models
 2. `.github/workflows` GitHub Actions workflows.
 Used to automatically trigger the training pipeline on pull requests and the deployment pipeline on merges
-3. `pipeline` Azure Machine Learning pipeline definitions
+3. `pipelines` Azure Machine Learning pipeline definitions
 4. `notebooks` Notebooks for managing dataset upload and performing tests
 5. `src` Python code for train, evaluate, and deploy models